by Wayne Turmel

 Many remote teams start off as co-located groups that eventually disperse.
 This works well for a long time, since team members already know each other and have a history together.
 They draw on that knowledge to know who the resident Excel expert is.
 Maybe you need to know who remembers the Jackson account and what you did to solve that problem?
 Over time, though, unless you create opportunities for people to become familiar with their strengths, challenges, personalities and work styles, you may get a group of individuals who find ways to work together, but you’re really just leaving that important dynamic to chance.

-More work-based activities like work style surveys (we have a Free Disc assessment you can use here if you need one), sharing meeting leadership so people get familiar with how others think and work, and announcing who you delegate tasks to, and why, will help the team maintain knowledge of how the work gets done.
+More work-based activities like work style surveys (we have a Free DISC assessment if you need one), sharing meeting leadership so people get familiar with how others think and work, and announcing who you delegate tasks to, and why, will help the team maintain knowledge of how the work gets done.

 Building strong work relationships